 - Money for souvenirs and lunch.
 There are plenty of places in the park to shop and dine.

 - Minifigures!
 You can exchange them at the park for a new and exciting minifigure.

 What is there to do at LEGOLAND Florida Resort?

 The wonders are endless at LEGOLAND Florida Resort, but here is a selection of our favorite rides and attractions in the park.
-Be sure to check out the two brand new attractions for 2017, LEGO NINJAGO World and LEGOLAND Beach Retreat.
+Be sure to check out LEGO NINJAGO World and LEGOLAND Beach Retreat too.

 LEGO® NINJAGO® World

 LEGO NINJAGO World is a hot new component of LEGOLAND.
 Kids are invited to enter a magical martial arts kingdom where you become the ninja in your very own LEGO®NINJAGO® [NIN-JAH-GO] adventure.